Your safety is our priority

-Quest Diagnostics, DLO's joint venture partner, and DLO are performing the testing.
-Since Quest began processing the highly complex COVID-19 tests on March 9, they have steadily increased testing capacity to meet the evolving needs of healthcare providers and patients in our communities.
-On April 21, DLO began offering a COVID-19 SARS-CoV-2 immunoglobulin G (IgG) antibody serology test which can identify individuals who have developed a serological response.
+DLO and our joint venture partner, Quest Diagnostics, are performing the testing.
+Since DLO and Quest began processing the highly complex COVID-19 tests on March 9, 2020, they have steadily increased testing capacity to meet the evolving needs of healthcare providers and patients in our communities.
+On April 21, 2020, DLO began offering a COVID-19 SARS-CoV-2 immunoglobulin G (IgG) antibody serology test which can identify individuals who have developed a serological response.
 Specimens for the IgG test can be collected at any DLO location.
 Due to the high demand for testing, delays in results may occur, although most test results are reported within 48 hours.

 COVID-19 or the flu?